- Concrete Surfer (writer Pat Mills, artist unknown)

 Jinty also announces that “Clancy on Trial” starts next week as well.
 So this week we see the final episodes of “The Birds” and “Shadow on the Fen”.
 The ending of “The Birds” is grim, with the parents plummeting to their deaths in the car because of those crazy birds and that chemical factory that has driven them crazy.
 In “Shadow on the Fen”, the Witchfinder is reduced to just bones and then dust after being struck by… well, it’s not quite clear if it is the power of the holy cross or the falling wishing tree that lands on top of him.
 But it is quite reminiscent of how a vampire is destroyed.

 Jean almost walks out on the skateboarding club but changes her mind.
-And she’s beginning to suss Carol out; she can’t stand being on the losing side and being second best.
+And she’s beginning to understand that her cousin Carol can’t stand being on the losing side and being second best.
 She always has to be the winner and centre of attention.
 So Jean’s quite pleased there’s going to be a skateboarding competition where she can settle things with Carol once and for all.

 Katrina Vale, “The Slave of the Swan”, overhears the story of how the Swan got crippled: the story goes that a friend got jealous of her final triumph in “The Swan” role and injured her deliberately.
 We realise they can only mean Katrina’s mother.
 But from our brief glimpse of Mrs Vale as a sympathetic character way back in part one, can we really believe she would do such a thing?
 Meanwhile, the police are finally on the trail of the missing Katrina.
 Will they be able to rescue her from the Swan?